This section provides guidelines on creating CLI and GUI tools for Fuchsia.

 For information on existing tools, please refer to documentation for those tools.

-The core SDK will contain:
+The Integrator Development Kit (IDK) will contain:

 The tool binary itself.

-The device-finder tool which can enumerate Fuchsia devices to get their names.
+The device-finder tool, which can enumerate Fuchsia devices to get their names.

-A document in //docs/development/sdk/documentation describing the contract of this tool and how to connect it to the target system.
+A document in //docs/development/idk/documentation describing the contract of this tool and how to connect it to the target system.
 The target audience of this document is people writing integration scripts rather than being an end-user-friendly “how-to” (debugger example).

 device-finder abstracts device listing and selection across all SDK